 Temple, City of London

-A legal enclave constituting two-quarters of the Inns of Court and situated south of the western half of Fleet Street
+A legal enclave constituting two-quarters of the Inns of Court – situated south of the eastern end of the Strand and the western part of Fleet Street

 Crusading military order the Knights Templar established a church and residential quarters by the River Thames around 1160.
-Temple Church was built in two phases and completed in 1240.
+Shown in the photograph above, Temple Church was built in two phases and completed in 1240.
 The order’s clergy lived in a consecrated precinct on the east side of the church.

 The Templars’ order was suppressed in 1312 and parliament voted its buildings to the order of St John of Jerusalem, which leased them to students of law.
 There is some debate about when, why and even if the college divided itself into two halves.
 The usual explanation is that sometime in the late 14th or early 15th century the lawyers agreed on the split for administrative purposes.
 Another theory holds that there were always two separate societies, which later came to be called the ‘Inner Temple’ and ‘Middle Temple’ because the former lay nearer the City, while the latter occupied the buildings in the middle of the complex.